sjtower/super-lunk-world/notes.md

 #### Elevators
 1. you can push elevator if it lands on a PB/TNT

+#### Force Fields
+1. can block the generator block with TNT, and TNT will not explode

 ### Enemies

 1. Imp: You can spawn an imp without their cauldron if you spawn them in a 1-tile high space.